h-cel/ClimateVegetationDynamics_GrangerCausality/README.md

 In order to test the framework, a test file is provided ([test.csv](test.csv)).
 This file contains all features used in the publication for one pixel on earth.

-The script allows you to test both the linear and non-linear framework.
-In order to execute both, use the following commands:
+The script allows you to test both the "linear" and "non-linear" framework.
+In order to execute these, use the following commands:

 ```
 python GC_script.py test.csv linear